All Episodes

 Right.

-They've just circumvented the second amendment and they're legal.
+They've just circumvented the Second Amendment and they're legal.

 What's the latest crisis?

-Latest crisis is the obesity epidemic.
+The latest crisis is the obesity epidemic.

 How about homeschooling?